 HAYMAN ISLAND REGENERATION

 Chelmstone supplied Hayman Island with pool coping and paving for the regeneration of the resort.

 Chelmstone supplied specialty paving and pool coping to this project in Ivory colour.
 The paving and pool surrounds varied in size from 750mm x (400-490mm) with differing thicknesses.
 Chelmstone manufactured and supplied entirely custom paving to the Hayman Island Upgrade and are very proud to have been a part of such a prestigious project.

-Chelmstone has recently manufactured paving to specification using CCS blended oxide specifically for this project.
+Chelmstone has recently manufactured paving for Gold Coast University Hospital to specification using CCS blended oxide specifically for this project.

-Working closely with David North, Project Manager for Dig It Landscapes, the 800 x 400 and 600 x 450 paving was used in conjunction with granite slabs, showing how both mediums can be used in harmony together.
+Working closely with David North, Project Manager for Dig It Landscapes, the 800 x 400mm and 600 x 450mm paving was used in conjunction with granite slabs, showing how both mediums can be used in harmony together.

 Chelmstone has worked with Place Planning Caloundra to provide paving, which was featured in the development of Arcadia Walk at Noosa Junction in Queensland.

 Noosa Junction is a busy tourist spot, which is home to many thriving businesses.
 Paving used in this area has to be durable, but still have a pleasing aesthetic.
 Chelmstone’s Warwickstone paving, our ashlar paving sets and our tactile paving were used because of their practicality and suitability for medium vehicular traffic.